howff/lms-tools/README.md

 * You say "OK Google, jukebox play Dua Lipa"
 * The Google Home Assistant sends the words to IFTTT which recognises the trigger word "jukebox"
-* The rest "play Dua Lipa" is forwarded to a server running on your computer
+* The rest "play Dua Lipa" is forwarded to a server (this jukebox script) running on your computer
-* The server converts the words into a "play" command for the Logitech Music Server
+* The server converts the words into a "search" command for the Logitech Music Server
 * LMS searches for "Dua Lipa" and adds all the songs to the playlist
+* The server then sends a "play" command to the Logitech Music Server
+* LMS starts to play the playlist
 * LMS then uses the CastBridge plugin to stream the music to your Chromecast

 # Requirements